centreon/centreon-documentation/versioned_docs/version-23.04/migrate/migrate-from-el-to-el.md

    3. Edit the Centreon Broker central configuration using the Centreon web interface and change the password for the **unfied-sql** output,
    4. Edit the **/etc/centreon/config.d/10-database.yaml** file.

-5. If the IP address of your Centreon server has changed, edit the configuration for all the Centreon Broker modules of your Pollers and change the IP to connect to the Centreon Central server (output IPv4).
+5. If the IP address of your Centreon server has changed:
+   - Edit the configuration for all the Centreon Broker modules of your Pollers and change the IP to connect to the Centreon Central server (output IPv4).
 See the [Advanced configuration](../monitoring/monitoring-servers/advanced-configuration.md#tcp-outputs) chapter for more information.
+   - The fingerprint of your platform has changed: [contact Centreon](mailto:support@centreon.com) to obtain a new license.

-6. [Deploy the configuration](../monitoring/monitoring-servers/deploying-a-configuration.md) for all your monitoring servers (including the central).
+7. [Deploy the configuration](../monitoring/monitoring-servers/deploying-a-configuration.md) for all your monitoring servers (including the central).

-7. Restart the following processes:
+8. Restart the following processes:

    ```shell
    systemctl restart cbd centengine